lguibr/pongo/README.md

     -   Asks the `RoomManagerActor` for a game room assignment (`FindRoomRequest`).
     -   Receives the assigned `GameActor` PID (`AssignRoomResponse`).
     -   Sends `AssignPlayerToRoom` *directly* to the assigned `GameActor`.
-    -   Manages the `readLoop` for the WebSocket connection.
+    -   Manages the `readLoop` for the WebSocket connection, signaling its exit to the main actor loop.
     -   Forwards player input (`ForwardedPaddleDirection`) *directly* to the assigned `GameActor`.
-    -   Sends `PlayerDisconnect` *directly* to the assigned `GameActor` upon connection error or closure.
+    -   Sends `PlayerDisconnect` *directly* to the assigned `GameActor` upon connection error or closure (detected by `readLoop` or `Stopping` handler).
-    -   Stops itself when the connection terminates.
+    -   Stops itself when the connection terminates or the actor is stopped by the server.
+Ensures `readLoop` is stopped before fully exiting.

 ### 3.3 Room Management (`RoomManagerActor`)